 A wide range of assessment techniques are used, including coursework (written essays, case studies, interviews, group reports etc), presentations, examinations and a dissertation.

+Entry requirements A good upper second class honours degree or equivalent in any subject.
 IELTS 7.0 (with 6.0 in writing) or equivalent is required.
 For further information about our English language requirements, please see our website.

 International Financial Aid: No